 - One lay person, who may be from a government agency

 - The Disciplinary Committee shall consider all complaints in accordance with this Code.
 The Disciplinary Committee is required to reach a decision and communicate its decision together with its reasons and a recommendation to the Council.

-- The Council may remove membership from the Member or impose such lesser penalty as the Council deems fit.
+- impose such lesser penalty as the Council deems fit.

 - The decision of the Council is final.

-- Only complaints arising from events which took place in the preceding 12 months may be considered.
+- Only complaints arising from events which took place in the preceding twelve (12) months may be considered.

 - A Complainant or the Member may represent themselves or be represented by a representative of their choice.

 - The Complainant shall submit a Complaint in writing setting out the matters the Complainant wants to raise against a Member.

 - Upon receipt of the Complaint, the Secretary of ISTMA shall shall refer to the Council which shall then proceed to form the Disciplinary Committee.

 - The Disciplinary Committee may request the Complainant for further details to be furnished within fourteen (14) days.